 Related post: Approaching Influencers: The First Step to Influencer Marketing, Outreach, and Digital PR

-Business owners know their brand best, and because of this, many believe they can handle all of their PR needs themselves.
+Business owners know their brand best, and many believe they can handle all of their PR needs themselves.
 Many have tried–but alas, many have also failed.
 Whether you own a big company or small, accepting that the handling of publicity would be better served by an expert is often a tough thing to acknowledge.

 But it can make a world of difference.

 Rather than manage all of your social media accounts, newsletters, and media contacts solo, a PR firm can step in and bring their years of experience and close media relations to the table.
 And that’s not to mention their digital and design-savvy.
-Too often when a business owner tries to handle their PR alone, the result can come off as unprofessional or amateurish.
-Instead, it pays to invest in a publicity team that has the communication pros, data-driven insights, and digital savvy to make your brand look like a million bucks.
+Too often, when a business owner tries to handle their PR alone, the result can come off as unprofessional or amateurish.
+Instead, it pays to invest in a publicity team with the communication pros, data-driven insights, and digital savvy to make your brand look like a million bucks.